damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/backups/README.md

 # docker-volume-backup
-Docker image for performing simple backups of Docker volumes.
+Docker image for performing simple backups of Docker volumes
 ## Main features:

 - Mount volumes into the container, and they'll get backed up